Next: Supernatural S07 E20 "The Girl with the Dungeons & Dragons Tattoo"

 Sam and Dean get a call from Annie Hawkins, an old hunter friend, asking for help on a case.
-When they arrive in town, they find out Annie has disappeared.
+When they arrive in town, they find that Annie has disappeared.
 They trace her last whereabouts to an old abandoned house that is haunted by a powerful ghost.
-Unknown to them, the ghost of Bobby is following them around, having tied himself to his old flask that they carry.
+Unbeknownst to them, the ghost of Bobby is following them around, having tied himself to his old flask that they carry.
 He finds the house populated by mostly mindless ghosts and the spirit of Whitman Van Ness.
 Bobby discovers the ghost of Annie and the two try to solve the murders.

 - Dramatic Irony: Bobby tells Dean and Sam they didn't "know" Annie as well as he did.
 They did, actually, and they share an awkward look.

-- Haunted House: The Van Ness House.
+- Haunted House: The Van Ness house.

-- One Steve Limit: Annie, there was already more than one character named Anna.
+- One Steve Limit: Annie.
+There was already more than one character named Anna.

 - Soul Power: Van Ness consumes ghosts to become more powerful.